gerryvel/Motordaten/README.md

 - Engine RPM
 - Fuel Level
 - Oil and Motor Temperature
-- Alarms engine stop and tempertur high
+- Alarms engine stop and temperatur high
 - Enginehours

 and send it as NNMEA2000 meassage.